Tips on how to Make Your Home pay for Itself!

 The dining room next to the kitchen has at different times had a wall put up, making a 5th bedroom, which you could also do to the area with the black lounges in the floor plan, creating extra bedrooms if you wanted a large share house or more privacy.

-A floor plan with multiple options like this is essential if you want to make your home pay for itself.
+A floor plan with multiple options like this is essential if you want to make your home pay for itself while living in it.

 How much space is in the roof and can any of it be turned into an attic?
-If you want to extend down the track are the spaces within the home that would easily accommodate stairs without interrupting the flow of the home?
+If you want to extend down the home later, are there spaces within the home that would easily accommodate stairs without interrupting the flow of the home?

-As an ex hairdresser, I looked at homes and specifically wanted space in them I could convert into a salon so I could have a salon at home.
-This didn’t end up happening, however it did make me think about what else homes can be used for.
+When I was a hairdresser, I looked at homes with the idea I could convert a space into a salon to work from home.
+This didn’t end up happening, however, it did make me think about what else homes can be used for.

-Think creatively.
 I have rented my garage to a small business owner who needed space to sew and leave her designs set up.
-She didn’t have it at her home, so she rented my garage.
+Other times I rented it for storage from boxes through to a Mercedes.